 Anshan Wisdom New City is located in Lishan District, Anshan with a total GFA of about 215,900 sq.m. and had been developed into a residential estate by three phases.
-The Group owns 100% of the project.
+The Group owned 100% of the project.
 The construction of the project was completed in December 2012.
-As of 31 March 2019, a remaining GFA of 2,314 sq.m., mainly comprised commercial area, is held for sale.
+As of 31 March 2020, a remaining GFA of 958 sq.m., mainly comprised commercial area, is held for sale.